Nexus-Edu/NexusEdu/api_doc.md

 ##  Discussion Board
 ### `GET` `/board`
-> Displays the discussion board
+> Displays all the posts on the discussion board
 * Responds with status code 200.

 ### `GET` `/board/:thread`